DanielBoye/sigcrack/README.md

 3. Expected time (in seconds):
    $\text{Expected Time} = \frac{56,800,235,584}{4,400,000} \approx 12,909 \text{ seconds} \approx 3.6 \text{ hours}$

-For a 50% chance of finding a match, it will take: \[\text{Expected Time}_{50\%} = \frac{3.6 \text{ hours}}{2} \approx 1.8 \text{ hours}\]

 This means that on average it will take approximately 3 hours to guarantee finding a matching function signature.
 The actual time can vary depending on the length and constraints provided.
 Some searches may take around 10 minutes, while others may take up to 5 hours.
-In my experience, it usually takes around 45 minutes.
+In my experience, it usually takes around 45 minutes or less.

 ## Custom length
 ```